Are Deadlifts for Back or Legs? Unlock Fitness Secrets

-Unveiling the Power of Deadlifts
+Unveiling the Power of Deadlifts: Are Deadlifts for Back or Legs?

-The Mystery: Back or Legs?
+The Mystery: Are Deadlifts for Back or Legs?

 Deadlifts are not just about lifting weights, they are a full body experience.
 Engaging multiple muscle groups, they contribute to overall strength and muscle development.
 But to truly harness their power, we need to discern whether powerlifting primarily target the back or the legs.